PookMook/Foko-chat/README.md

 Overmind manages most actions and state of the application.
 This provides a clear separation between the UI rendering and the state logic.
 It would also help with mocking when proper testing is introduced.

 This architecture provides the advantage of being familiar with most developer on the react side, while providing decent performance/bundle size.
-One way forward could be to use an highly optimize framework like Nextjs with minimum change to the codebase.
+One way forward could be to use an highly optimize framework like Nextjs with minimum change to the code base.

-Authentification is handled by JSON Web Tokens, in order to keep the backend stateless and easier to move to a decentralized architecture.
+Authentication is handled by JSON Web Tokens, in order to keep the backend stateless and easier to move to a decentralized architecture.

 ### Backend